kk-1212/tutedudepython2/README.md

-# Assignment 3: Functions & Modules in Python
+# Assignment 4: Files, Exceptions, and Errors in Python

+- **sample1.py** – A program that reads a file and handles errors if the file is missing.
+- **sample2.py** – A program that writes user input to a file, appends more data, and then reads the final content.

 ---

-- **sample1.py** – A program that calculates the factorial of a number using a function.
-- **sample3.py** – A program that performs mathematical calculations using Python math module.
+## 📝 About the Tasks

+### Task 1: Read a File and Handle Errors
+This program tries to open and read a file named **sample.txt**.
+It prints the file content line by line if the file exists.
+If the file does not exist, the program gracefully handles the error without crashing.

 ---

-### Task 1: Calculate Factorial Using a Function
-In this program, a function named fact is defined to calculate the factorial of a number.
-The calculation can be done using either a loop or recursion.

----

-### Task 2: Using the Math Module for Calculations
+### Task 2: Write and Append Data to a File
-This program takes a number as input from the user and uses Python math module to perform the following operations:
-- Calculate the square root of the number
-- Calculate the natural logarithm (log base *e*)
+This program works with a file named **output.txt**.
+It performs three steps:
+1. Takes user input and writes it to the file.
+2. Appends extra data to the same file.
-- Calculate the sine of the number (in radians)
+3. Reads and displays the final content of the file.

----
+This task demonstrates writing, appending, and reading from files in Python.